BOUHERYassine/Courses-Projects/README.md

     - The optimal transport with $\gamma$-weak Wasserstein-2 cost can be traduced as an optimization under constraints
     - We prove some points of the article, including the main idea of the article which is noise outsourcing
     - We reproduce some 2D experiment where we transport a gaussian distribution into a mixture of gaussian/circle/line distribution
-    - We show that this model is excellent when transporting images to images, but not powerful enoughto transport gaussian noise to images (that means not powerful enough for image generation like WGAN/VAE/Diffusion)
+    - We show that this model is excellent when transporting images to images, but not powerful enough to transport gaussian noise to images (that means not powerful enough for image generation like WGAN/VAE/Diffusion)

 ### Graphs in ML
 - How to construct a graph from a list of points, how to represent them